Adobe-Marketing-Cloud/marketing-cloud-php-sdk/README.md

 ## Command Line Utility

+> OAuth is not yet available for production use.
+This functionality is still under development.

 The easiest way to begin with OAuth is by using the command line utility tool (`bin/adm`).

 To get started, copy over the configuration file: